QuantumScribble/Conversation_Logger/README.md

 ## Contributing

 If you're interested in contributing to Conversation Logger, please fork the repository and submit a pull request with your changes.
 Be sure to follow the existing code style and include tests for any new functionality.

+## Recent Changes

+### Version 0.2.0

+- Installed Node.js to manage SQLite connections
+- Created a test database and established a test connection
+- Added functionality to create a table from an SQL file
+- Installed the SQLite extension in VS Code for improved database management